LittleLittleCloud/Torchsharp-phi/Doc/Usage.md

 ### Consume model like an OpenAI chat completion service

 > [!NOTE]
-> This feature is very useful for evaluation and benchmarking as well.
+> This feature is very useful for evaluation and benchmarking.
+Because most of the benchmarking frameworks are implemented in python, but support consuming openai-like api.

 If the model is deployed as a service, developers can consume the model similar to OpenAI chat completion service.
 ```C#